Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Memory

 \subsubsection{Memory Selection}

-Memory selection determines what to retrieve and how to retrieve it.
-Most methods follow vanilla retrieval, i.e., encoding the query and its context into embeddings and selecting relevant information via similarity search, while others employ improved retrieval mechanisms to enhance retrieval quality and efficiency.
+Memory selection determines which memories should be recalled for the current query or state.
+From an efficiency perspective, the goal is to maximize the usefulness of retrieved memories while reducing retrieval latency, context length, and downstream reasoning overhead.
+Although many methods do not impose explicit budgets during selection, they are often evaluated by efficiency-related metrics such as token usage, retrieval time, or performance under limited context.
+Most methods follow vanilla retrieval, i.e., encoding the query and its context into embeddings and selecting relevant information via similarity search, while others employ improved retrieval mechanisms to enhance retrieval quality and reduce redundant context.